online-go/gtp2ogs/CONTRIBUTING-README.md

 this step is needed only if you forked from online-go/gtp2ogs devel branch long ago : there are probably new commits available

+The code below will :

+- add an entry to the "upstream" parent project source
+- add a link of the parent upstream project in upstream/devel (your fork is in origin/devel)
+- pull the github server latest "upstream" (online-go parent source) changes to your local branch (your fork)
+- check which branch it is to make sure we didnt do a mistake (we are updating devel so it has to be devel)
+- push your local changes to yourgithubusername github website and server (you updated your old fork devel with the latest devel "upstream" devel changes), username and password are asked for security, provide them and press ENTER to confirm

 to update your fork to latest online-go commits, do :

 ```